 If you thought this hobby went out with WWII, or perhaps the 60's, think again.
 It seems that there are still a number of keen radio enthusiasts to be found, raising up long wires to transmit and receive signals.
 You can probably guess what's coming next...

-Yes, the French Military kite is quite suited to the task!
+Yes, the FMK is quite suited to the task!
 Stable and strong.
 If even more lifting power is required, for example if winds are a bit too light or the aerial is heavier, more than one kite can be attached to form a 'train' along the flying line.